hyperledger/aries-rfcs/features/0037-present-proof/README.md

             ...
         },
         ...
-    },
-    "non_revocation_times": {
-        "<cred_def_id>": "<iso_8601_datetime>",
-        ...
     }
 }
 ```

-The preview identifies attributes, predicates, and non-revocation timestamps by credential definition identifier.
-Note that this composition assumes that any presentation can include information from at most one credential per credential definition; such an approach mitigates corroboration risk.
+The preview identifies attributes and predicates to present.

 #### Attributes